-12 Underrated Christmas Movies You've Probably Never Seen
+Underrated Family-Friendly Christmas Movies You've Probably Never Seen

-Movies like A Christmas Carol, It’s a Wonderful Life, Home Alone, Elf, and A Charlie Brown Christmas are as Christmas as stockings by the fireplace, presents under the tree, and snow falling outside.
-In fact, there are a handful of movies that come to mind as being so quintessentially and utterly Christmas that if we don’t watch them, we feel like we haven’t truly celebrated the holiday!
+Movies like A Christmas Carol, Home Alone, Elf, and A Charlie Brown Christmas are as Christmas as stockings by the fireplace, presents under the tree, and snow falling outside.

 But much like Santa’s reindeer, there are some wonderful movies that always seem to fly under the radar around Christmas time that you may have never seen (or heard of)!
 Let us share some of our favorites with you and your family and you may just have a new movie to add to your must-watch list during the holidays.